maemo-leste/maemo-leste.github.io/content/maemo-leste-march-2018-update.rst

   Several people have inquired about a "Scratchbox" like tool.
 Currently, development is done on the device (or virtual machines) themselves.
-You can simple use the standard debian development tools for all development and packaging, so at this point there does not seem to be a reason to develop a "Scratchbox" like environment.
+You can simply use the standard debian development tools for all development and packaging, so at this point there does not seem to be a reason to develop a "Scratchbox" like environment.